 Main Subheading

 The focus of an earthquake, also known as the hypocenter, is the precise location within the Earth where the rupture that causes the earthquake begins.
-It's a three-dimensional point defined by its latitude, longitude, and depth.
+Practically speaking, it's a three-dimensional point defined by its latitude, longitude, and depth.
 Think of it as the epicenter’s less famous, but far more crucial, sibling.
 While the epicenter is the point on the Earth’s surface directly above the focus, it's the focus that holds the true story of the earthquake's genesis.

 Comprehensive Overview